 Because of these advantages, Chinese characters have been widely incorporated into the languages of neighboring countries such as Vietnam, Korea, Ryukyu, and Japan, profoundly influencing their cultural development throughout history.
 Although people in these regions speak different languages, they can communicate to some extent through Chinese characters.

-In summary, the influence of Chinese characters is profound and far‑reaching.
+In summary, the influence of Chinese characters is profound and far-reaching.
 More than a tool for communication, they have served as a means of cognitive development, a glue for national unity, and a conduit for cultural heritage.
 The shared written language reinforces collective identity and strengthens social cohesion.
 Embedded within Chinese characters and classical texts are timeless values that continue to shape social behavior and interactions today.
-The modular structure of Chinese characters gives Chinese a competitive advantage in the AI era.
+The modular structure of Chinese characters gives Chinese a competitive advantage in the AI era, making it one of the most vibrant languages of the 21st century.
 The enduring legacy of Chinese characters stands as a testament to the ingenuity of the Chinese people and their ability to adapt while remaining rooted in their traditions.
 (See Understanding China: Geography, Confucianism, and Chinese-Style Modernization.)